 But you know what it is?
 Your life.

-I imagine you can relate to that.
 I think that’s a big part of the reason why entrepreneurs are entrepreneurs.
-We all have a fear of the ordinary and we all are working to do something with impact.

-Listen to me, no one said this would be easy.
-Most days, especially those days in the first few years, are spent worrying, crying, and doubting; feeling paralyzed, confused, and lost.
+I’m not saying this is easy.
+Many days, especially in the first few years, are spent worrying, crying, and doubting; feeling stuck, confused, and lost.
 Every day is a decision.
 A decision to push past the fear and keep going.
 That’s why I created this free class about how to launch your fashion business, in order to help you answer the question “What the hell am I doing?”
 To help alleviate some of that fear.

-You’ll never completely stop asking yourself what the hell you’re doing, mainly because as you grow your business you’ll always be taking some new risk.
+You’ll never completely stop asking yourself what the hell you’re doing, mainly because as you grow your business you’ll always be taking on some new risk.
 But you will feel differently about that risk, you’ll feel more confident, and you’ll start answering yourself with…

 I’m building a life I love, and I’m taking the risk because I know that ultimately, it’s totally worth it.